 As a result, the GBCC has partnered with Birmingham City Council to produce the Business Clean Air Zone Toolkit.
 The online document provides a raft of information on:

-The GBCC is planning to host further events in the run up to the start of the Zone in order to help businesses fully prepare for the summer, see below for details on the upcoming events:
+The GBCC is planning to host further events in the run-up to the start of the Zone in order to help businesses fully prepare for the start of the Zone – full details will be shared in due course.

 Paul Faulkner, CEO of the GBCC and Councillor Waseem Zaffar OBE, Cabinet Member for Birmingham City Council – Transport & Environment produced a podcast outlining how firms can prepare for the Zone and the steps in place to secure further support